Macrometacorp/docs/docs/streams/stream-tasks/manage-readers.md

 const reader = await client.createStreamReader(streamName, subscriptionName, local, dcName);
 ```

-## Read Messages with a Reader
+### Read Messages with a Reader

-Once you have created a reader, you can start listening for messages by registering event listeners.
+After creating a reader, you can start listening for messages by registering event listeners.
 The following event listeners are available:

-- `open`: Triggered when the connection to the stream is established.
+- `open`: Triggered after establishing a connection to the stream.
-- `message`: Triggered when a new message is received from the stream.
+- `message`: Triggered when receiving a new message from the stream.
-- `close`: Triggered when the connection to the stream is closed.
+- `close`: Triggered after closing the connection to the stream.
 - `error`: Triggered when an error occurs during the connection or message processing.

 Here's an example of how to use event listeners with a reader: